Booking Policy with Free Cancellation

 On the crater floor, you can spot thousands of animals like:

-With an abundance of birdlife in the area, the crater is one of the best bird-watching destinations in Tanzania.
+With abundant birdlife in the area, the crater is one of the best birdwatching destinations in Tanzania.
 Around Lake Magadi, you can watch giant flocks of flamingos and pelicans look for food and breed.

 The best time to visit?
 Book your Ngorongoro Crater safari between March and June, and you’ll have prime seats for the breeding season.

-For an unforgettable Tanzania safari that you’ll rave about for years, make sure the Ngorongoro Crater holds a firm spot on your itinerary.
+For an unforgettable Tanzania safari you’ll rave about for years, ensure the Ngorongoro Crater is firmly on your itinerary.

 5. See tree-climbing lions in Lake Manyara National Park